ProfDrLuigi/wirebot/README.md

 https://openai.com/api/login

-After creating an account create an API Token and put it in the upper section of wirebot.sh.
+After creating an account create an API Token and put it in the upper section of chatgpt.py.

 https://platform.openai.com/account/api-keys